 My fiction tends to rise from my fascination with social history and the ordinary experiences and truths we share with those who have lived before us.

-My work appeared in an anthology of women writers, Words on Wednesday Night (Reck House Press 2009); my first novel, Household, was released in 2011 (currently out of print, but will be reissued in 2016).
+My work appeared in an anthology of women writers, Words on Wednesday Night (Reck House Press 2009); my first novel, Household, was released in 2011 (currently out of print).
 Father is here…he’s as fat as a pig, a collection of messages from postcards mailed in Maine before 1920, was also published that year.

 I love music, and listen to everything from classical and chorale through jazz and swing to folk and bluegrass; can do a mean jitterbug and hold my own at a contradance.
 I’m drawn to antiques, especially oak furniture, hardware and ephemera—diaries, letters, old photographs and autograph books.